 Post office MIS with RD calculations

 To keep the calculations simple, i have assumed the Investment amount in POMIS to be Rs 8 lakh, and that generates Rs 5000 per month @ 7.5% (Current Rate of Interest).

 This Rs 5000 to be invested monthly in Post office RD @ 7.1%, Let’s find out how much this would mature for?

 The maturity amount in Recurring deposit comes out to be Rs 358892.56.
-The actual numbers would be a bit lesser since the above calculation is of Monthly compounding whereas in Post Office RD the compounding would be quarterly.
+The actual numbers would be a bit different since the above calculation is of Monthly compounding whereas in Post Office RD the compounding would be quarterly.